Donegal County Council Logo

 The Department of Rural and Community Development has recently announced a new round of funding under the 2023 CLAR Scheme which provides funding for small scale infrastructural projects for the benefit of communities in CLAR areas.

-The Department of Rural and Community Development has recently announced the Town & Village Renewal Scheme 2023 which provides funding for rural towns and villages with a particular emphasis on bringing vacant and derelict buildings and sites back into use breathing new life into our town centres
+The Department of Rural and Community Development has recently announced the Town & Village Renewal Scheme 2024 Project Development Measure from towns and villages who may have a suitable project for consideration.

-The Department of Rural and Community Development has recently announced a round of funding under the 2021 Streetscape Enhancement Scheme to support the enhancement of streetscapes and shopfronts.
-5 settlements have been identified and successfully secured funding in Donegal - Castlefin, Laghey, Burnfoot, Falcarragh and Milford.
+The Department of Rural and Community Development has announced a round of funding under the 2022 Streetscape Enhancement Scheme to support Lifford for the enhancement of streetscapes and shopfronts.

 Call for applications is now closed.